 Conversion: How To Turn A Bicycle Into An E-Bike

 The technology has arrived to upgrade kinetic energy vehicles like bikes and scooters with electric motors.
 Convert your old bike into an E-Bike.
 Affordable electric bike motor conversion kits are a great entry level project.
 Do this if you want to trade your effort for thousands of dollars in cash off the purchase price of a new top line factory model.
-Direct drive motors have large barrel-like hub.
-They mount to the frame directly at the axle so a motor rotates around the axle instead of rotating the axle.
+Direct drive motors have a large barrel-like wheel hub.
+They mount to the frame directly at the axle so a motor rotates around the axle, instead of rotating the axle.
 This is the easiest way to go for the results you can get.

 Here’s How to Turn An Old Bicycle into A Powerful Electric Bike